Microscopes for children

 Low-power monocular microscopes

 These are essentially like stereomicroscopes but with only one eyepiece.
 They will not, of course, create a three-dimensional image but have all the other assets of a stereomicroscope.
 Yes, the image does appear to be “the right way round”!
-These are very good instruments for young people and are the type that the Royal Microscopical Society uses for its Microscope Activity Kit.
+These are very good instruments for young people and are the type that the Royal Microscopical Society formerly used for its Microscope Activity Kit.
+They are sold by Brunel Microscopes as their Brunel DM1 Stereomicroscope.

 High-power (compound) microscopes